 But what we call them can make a difference.

 Customer experience legend Shep Hyken mentioned on an episode of “Reel Talk: The Customer Insights Show” the story of an Ace Hardware store that called all its customers “neighbor.”
-So when somebody walked into the store, an employee would greet them “Hey, neighbor.”
-That’s certainly a friendly way to talk to each other and can help establish that positive – dare I say, neighborly – relationship.
+So when somebody walked into the store, an employee would greet them, “Hey, neighbor.”
+That’s certainly a friendly way to talk to each other and help establish that positive – dare I say, neighborly – relationship.

 “You can’t say ‘Hey, customer,'” Shep quipped.
 “That doesn’t sound right.”